HathorNetwork/hathor-wallet/QA.md

 ### These tests must be done in an Electron application.
 Some features might work on the web browser but show different behavior when using electron.

+You can connect your wallet to the testnet (https://node1.foxtrot.testnet.hathor.network/v1a/) to run the tests.

 1. **Wallet update**
     1. [Using the old version of the wallet!]
 If your wallet is not initialized, initialize it.
     1. Close the wallet.